Meet Me by the Arroyo?

 Exploration in Wet vs. Dry #2

-Thank you for supporting me in this endeavor by lending me your voice as well as an ear.
+In Gratitude: thank you for supporting me in this endeavor by lending me your voice as well as an ear.
 This project could not have existed without you all.

 Cheng Wei